-Prioritization is the essential skill you need to make the very best use of your own efforts and those of your team.
+Prioritization is the essential skill that you need to make the very best use of your own efforts and those of your team.
 It's also a skill that you need to create calmness and space in your life so that you can focus your energy and attention on the things that really matter.

 At a simple level, you can prioritize based on time constraints, on the potential profitability or benefit of the task you're facing, or on the pressure you're under to complete a job:

 Paired Comparison Analysis is most useful where decision criteria are vague, subjective or inconsistent.
 It helps you prioritize options by asking you to compare each item on a list with all other items on the list individually.

 By deciding in each case which of the two is most important, you can consolidate results to get a prioritized list.
-Click here to find out more about Paired Comparison Analysis.

 This quick and simple diagramming technique asks you to plot the value of the task against the effort it will consume.

 By doing this you can quickly spot the "quick wins" which will give you the greatest rewards in the shortest possible time, and avoid the "hard slogs" which soak up time for little eventual reward.
 This is an ingenious approach for making highly efficient prioritization decisions.
-Click here to find out more.

 Similar to the Action Priority Matrix, this technique asks you to think about whether tasks are urgent or important.

 Frequently, seemingly urgent tasks actually aren't that important.
 And often, really important activities (like working towards your life goals) just aren't that urgent.
 This approach helps you cut through this.
-Click here to find out more.

 These give you quick "rules of thumb" for prioritizing the opportunities open to you.

 The Ansoff Matrix helps you evaluate and prioritize opportunities by risk.
-The Boston Matrix does a similar job, helping you prioritize opportunities based on the attractiveness of a market and your ability to take advantage of it.
+The Boston Matrix does a similar job, helping you to prioritize opportunities based on the attractiveness of a market and your ability to take advantage of it.

 It firstly asks you to group together the different types of problem you face, and then asks you to count the number of cases of each type of problem.
 By prioritizing the most common type of problem, you can focus your efforts on resolving it.
 This clears time to focus on the next set of problems, and so on.

-Nominal Group Technique is a useful technique for prioritizing issues and projects within a group, giving everyone fair input into the prioritization process.
+The Modified Borda Count is a useful technique for prioritizing issues and projects within a group, giving everyone fair input into the prioritization process.
 This is particularly useful where consensus is important, and where a robust group decision needs to be made.

 Using this tool, each group participant "nominates" his or her priority issues, and then ranks them on a scale, of say 1 to 10.
 The score for each issue is then added up, with issues then prioritized based on scores.
 The obvious fairness of this approach makes it particularly useful where prioritization is based on subjective criteria, and where people's "buy in" to the prioritization decision is needed.